Who’s our Modern Day Martin Luther King Jr?

 ** // This post was originally published Jan.
 18th 2016

-2015 was an entirely brutal and unrelenting year for everyone.
+2015, 16, & 17 were entirely brutal and unrelenting years for everyone.
 African-American men found dead on television, children brutally beat up via social media, and wives and mothers constantly in fear over the news.
-Hitting waves and hearts in San Francisco, we ask ourselves – what does MLK day really mean anymore?
+Hitting waves and hearts in San Francisco, we ask ourselves—what does MLK day really mean anymore?

 *This is an open letter that encourages its reader to think freely about concepts and ideas that better a forward thinking society.